sushanshankar/sushanshankar/README.md

 - 👋 Hi, I’m @sushanshankar
 - 👀 I’m interested in data analytics
-- 🌱 I’m currently learning MSc in artificial intelligence and machine learrning
+- 🌱 I’m a Data Anayst in Accenture